Thursday, July 16, 2026

 Current Geely Xingyuan shown.

-The current Malaysian e.MAS 5 uses smaller 30.12 kWh and 40.16 kWh CATL LFP battery packs, with WLTP ranges of 225km and 325km, just as with the EX2.
+The current Malaysian e.MAS 5 uses smaller 30.12 kWh and 40.16 kWh CATL LFP battery packs, with WLTP ranges of 225km and 325km, just as with the previous Xingyuan.
 Geely has not disclosed whether the refreshed model continues with CATL cells or switches supplier.

-The EX2’s styling is not expected to change dramatically.
+The Xingyuan’s styling is not expected to change dramatically.
 Chinese automotive portal Yiche said the basic design is carried over, with updates concentrated on details and equipment.

 New items reportedly include cameras on the front fenders, support for automated parking and sentry mode, plus new wheel designs.
 Inside, the car is said to switch to a column gear selector, with some button layout changes.

-The Xingyuan is already a big deal in China.
+The Xingyuan is already a big deal in its domestic market.
 Geely said the electric hatchback was China’s best-selling model across all segments in 2025, with 465,775 units sold from January to December.

 It also claimed cumulative deliveries hit 500,000 units in 14 months, the fastest among pure electric vehicles launched in China between 2024 and 2025.

-Proton has not announced a refreshed e.MAS 5, and the China-market EX2 update does not guarantee an immediate Malaysian revision.
+Proton has not announced a refreshed e.MAS 5, and the China-market Xingyuan update does not guarantee a Malaysian revision soon.

-Even so, the bigger-battery EX2 gives Malaysian buyers a useful preview of where Geely’s affordable EV hatchback is heading.
+Even so, the refreshed Xingyuan gives Malaysian buyers a useful preview of where Geely’s affordable EV hatchback is heading.

-Assuming the reported battery upgrades are accurate, the range increase is modest rather than dramatic.
+The range increases, based on reports about the upgraded batteries, are modest rather than dramatic.
 Still, for a small city EV, every extra kilometre helps.
 If the same upgrade reaches the e.MAS 5 later without a large price jump, Proton’s cheapest EV would become a more convincing daily car.

 Previous Post